-Bedroom tax, funding and other ever-changing government policies have been at the root of many restructures in the housing sector over the past few years.
-As organisations adapt to a tough new landscape, through downsizing, redundancies or restucturing, employees are continuously adapting to working in new teams with new people.
+Funding cuts and ever-changing government policies have been at the root of many restructures in sectors across the UK.
+As organisations adapt to a tough new landscape, through downsizing, redundancies or restructuring, employees are continuously adapting to working in new teams with new people.

-While much uncertainty and speculation remains in terms of what the future may bring for the social housing sector, there are numerous ways managers can improve the working environment and help their employees adapt.
+While much uncertainty and speculation remains in terms of what the future may bring for companies nationwide, there are numerous ways managers can improve the working environment and help their employees adapt.
 Successfully doing so will drive up productivity, morale, quality and efficiency through strong teamwork and collaboration - and could just be the key to pulling organisations through tough times.